Frovu/ctf-writeups/picoCTF_2019/investigation_encoded_1.md

 }
 ```

-Somewhere at this point I got confused by all the bit shifts and thought the decompilation tries to fool me, so I decided to open it with `radare2 (Cutter)` and reimplement functions in python from asssembly, to fully understand what they do.
+Somewhere at this point I got confused by all the bit shifts and thought the decompilation tries to fool me, so I decided to open it with `radare2 (Cutter)` and reimplement functions in python from assembly, to fully understand what they do.
 Yes its really slow but I was solving this for fun much time after ctf ended.

-I got the `secret` and `matrix` globals values from memory dump, but before writing this checked the other writeup of this challege and learned very cool method of dumping c arrays from memory with `radare2`:
+I got the `secret` and `matrix` globals values from memory dump, but before writing this checked the other writeup of this challenge and learned very cool method of dumping c arrays from memory with `radare2`:

 ```perl
 [0x000007c0]> bf obj.secret